garyfleming/product-engineering/estimates.md

 ^ This talk is called Estimates... [start stopwatch visibly] ^ My name is Gary, I am a ..., been doing agile stuff for many years.
+^ WIP TALK!
+What I want...
 ^ My first question to you is: do you think that this talk will take 42.5 minutes?
+You'll have a few minutes to think about it.

 ---